purp0s3/Brinks/README.md

 # Brinks
-### A dummy toy store website built using Java, JSP, SQL, Apache Tomcat.
-Mixed en-us and pt-br.
+### A toy store website mockup built using Java, JSP, SQL, Apache Tomcat.
+Code with en-us and pt-br mixed because I think with both languages.